Lady Sarah McCorquodale

-Lady Elizabeth Sarah Lavinia McCorquodale (née Spencer; born 19 March 1955) is one of the two older sisters of Diana, Princess of Wales, the other being Lady Jane Fellowes.
+Lady Elizabeth Sarah Lavinia McCorquodale (born 19 March 1955) is one of the two older sisters of Diana, Princess of Wales, the other being Lady Jane Fellowes.
 For a short period of time, she dated Prince Charles before introducing him to her sister Diana.

 Early life

 Elizabeth Sarah Lavinia Spencer was born with the honorific "The Honourable" at Park House, Sandringham; she acquired the courtesy title "Lady" in 1975, when her grandfather died and her father became the 8th Earl Spencer.
 She suffered from the eating disorder anorexia nervosa in her early twenties.
 She was educated first at Riddlesworth Hall School in Norfolk and, secondly, at West Heath boarding school near Sevenoaks in Kent.
 After finishing school, she went to work in London.

 Family

-Sarah married Neil Edmund McCorquodale (born 4 October 1951), son of Alastair McCorquodale and Rosemary Sybil Turnor, on 17 May 1980 in Northamptonshire, England.
+Sarah married Neil Edmund McCorquodale, son of Alastair McCorquodale and Rosemary Sybil Turnor, on 17 May 1980 in Northamptonshire, England.
 Neil is a second cousin once removed of Lady Sarah's stepmother, Raine Spencer.
 Neil is also half fourth cousin to Lady Sarah through the Pagets and the Curzons.

 Neil and Lady Sarah have three children: